algorandfoundation/puya/docs/lg-migration-4-5.md

 from algopy import ReferenceArray as Array
 ```

-If you need to use both `algopy.ReferenceArray` and the new `algopy.Array` then it would be better to rename existing
+If you need to use both `algopy.ReferenceArray` and the new `algopy.Array` then it would be better to update existing
 `algopy.Array` references to `algopy.ReferenceArray`

 e.g. code that was using `algopy.Array` prior to 5.0